Please support directories in .m3u files

 Expected behaviour: audacious should play the files contained in the directory, as it currently happens when running

-#2 Updated by Cristian Rigamonti almost 2 years ago
+#2 Updated by Cristian Rigamonti about 2 years ago

 Absolute (full) or relative directories or both?
 Windows or Linux/Unix?
 Can you provide example?